 The best ratio for oil-based paints is 3/1.

-That’s 3 parts paint and one part thinners.
+That’s three parts paint and one part thinners.

-Oil-based paints vary quite a bit, and not all of them can be thinned and can be used in an air sprayer.
+Oil-based paints vary quite a bit; not all of them can be thinned and used in an air sprayer.

 So, when you are choosing your paint, have a look at the instructions.

 They will likely say whether the paint can be sprayed, and many manufacturers also include the best ratio for their paint.

 Most fence paint and stains are water-based, and so a similar rule applies to this paint as an emulsion.
 However, fence paint is often a lot thinner than emulsion paint already, and 10% of water is enough to spray it.
 If you notice that the fence stain is still really thick, though, as fence stains and paints do vary a lot, add another 10%.

 It is essential to put any paint you want to spray through a strainer before spraying it.

 Many DIYers use coffee filters to do this, but you can buy specialised equipment as well.